Dan4Life/Dan4Life/README.md

 - 👋 Hi, I’m @Dan4Life
 - I’m a competitive programmer using mostly C++ to code.
+- Also a person trying out game development with C#.
 - Username is Dan4Life on most competitive programming sites(Codeforces: CM_Dan4Life)
-- I’m currently trying to learn full stack developing
+- Currently trying to learn full stack developing
 - You can reach me on gmail: danielilozor2006@gmail.com

 <!---